Annie Build Guide by FallenLegion

 Annie is an champion with a lot of AoE damage and potential CC because of her passive.
 The primary build(The Unstoppable Bear) that I show above is not meant as a safe build, especially for someone new to Annie, it's meant about the risk and reward system of dishing out damage and being in constant proper positioning

-*The revamped Morello's tome "Morellonomicon" is very useful for the stats of early mana, AP, overall lower cooldowns, and getting it early in the game can provide with good damage for its efficient price.
+*The revamped Morello's tome "Morellonomicon" is very useful in S4 for the stats of early mana, AP and overall lower cooldowns.

 What Does Annie offer to a team and overall as the Dark Child?